 Though SNAP benefits are contained on a card similar to a debit card, many New Mexico farmers’ markets are able to accept SNAP cards through a centralized wireless terminal using their own market currency.
 Simply swipe your EBT card at the terminal located at the market’s information booth and decide how much you would like to have withdrawn from your account.
 The person at the information table will give you the amount you asked for in $1 tokens that can be spent on any eligible foods at the market.
 To find out which markets accept EBT cards, visit our Find a Market page.

 Eligibility & How to Apply

 SNAP is available for anyone who meets the income requirements.
-Simply download the application here, fill it out, and return it to your local Human Services Department office by mail, fax, or in person.
+You can apply through the Human Services Department online or through the mail here.
 You will need the following documents to complete your application:

 - Proof of household income;

 - A photo ID for the person filing the application;

 - A SSN for all household members for whom you are applying for benefits, and